ryancoffee/tmox42619/README.md

+# Plan for SUMMIT+
+Run ```fex2h5_minimal.py``` locally in the DRP and send the resulting .h5 files to OLCF.
+Update the quantization vector (serially).
+Reply with the updated quantization vector.
+Refresh plotted histograms based on new quant vecs.

 #Running on S3DF
 In case you are running all over from scratch the hits2h5, this is likely a good script-ish thing to do:
 Be sure the create the 'h5files' in the scratch subdirectory.